tpluscode/tpluscode.github.io/source/_posts/2016-02-24-rest-misconceptions-1.markdown

 most of the confusion surrounding REST.

-There are a multitude of [discussions][plural], [articles][tutorial] and [blog posts][uri-design], which promote the idea that some it is possible to state the **one URI is better that another**.
+There are a multitude of [discussions][plural], [articles][tutorial] and [blog posts][uri-design], which promote the idea that it is possible to state that **one URI is better that another**.
 Outside of REST this may be true.
 This may also be true if combined with some aspects of the HTTP protocol but otherwise it is false.

 > All URIs are made equal